-13 BATHING BEACH (Bathing Beach Trustees and HDC) This 6.1-acre park has a harbor beach, a bandstand and a large parking lot which seasonally accommodates an open-air farmers' market.
-As envisioned in the 2007 Harbor Master Plan, the harbor walkway is being expanded in fall 2017.
-A new bath house is scheduled for completion in 2018.
+the family of William J. McCluskey.
+13BATHING BEACH.
+(Bathing Beach Trustees and HDC) This 6.1-acre park has a harbor beach, a bandstand and a large parking lot which seasonally accommodates an open-air farmers' market.
+The boardwalk was extended from the bathing beach to the boat ramp parking log in 2019 and a new bath house was built in 2020.